Last Updated on September 17, 2023 by The Noms

 To make this cocktail, you will need these ingredients –

-- Champagne: We used a brut champagne for this recipe, but if you want something sweeter, Prosecco or Cava would work, too.
+• Champagne: We used an extra brut champagne for this recipe, but if you want something sweeter, Prosecco, Cava or a sparkling white wine would work, too.
 Prosecco is a sparkling wine that is sweeter than champagne.
 Because Prosecco is fruitier than other sparkling wines, it will make your cocktail a little sweeter.
-But, if you like your cocktails drier and not sweet, try out the brut champange.
+If you like your cocktails drier and not sweet, try out the brut champagne.
+There are definitely different types to try out and see what you like.

 Tips & Tricks

-- Garnish – we used just a simple cinnamon stick and star anise as garnish.
-But, some other options could be cranberries, apple wheel or orange twist.
+• Garnish – we used just a simple cinnamon stick (or cinnamon sticks) and star anise as garnish this delicious cocktail.
+But, some other options could be items like fresh fruit: fresh cranberries, apple wheel, apple slice, orange twist or orange peel.
+Another good garnish could be fresh mint.

-- Chill – chill everything in this recipe.
-If you make sure the Bärenjäger and apple brandy are chilled, as well as the lemon juice and champagne, you will make sure that the ice doesn’t melt as fast.
+• Chill Ingredients – chill everything in this recipe.
+If you make sure the Bärenjäger and apple brandy are chilled, as well as the lemon juice and the bottle of champagne, it will be the best way to insure that the ice doesn’t melt as fast.
 Chilling also will make this recipe taste even better.
 So, try to chill for at least 2 hours before mixing up!

-- Elevate – if you want to rim the glasses of this Thanksgiving Champagne cocktail, feel free to make a mixture of cinnamon and sugar and then dip the glass in it.
-Will add some great spice to the drink.
+• Serving – if you want to rim the glasses of this Thanksgiving Champagne cocktail, feel free to make a mixture of cinnamon and sugar and then dip the glass in it.
+This cinnamon sugar rim will add some great spice to the drink.

 Thanksgiving Champagne Cocktail For a Crowd

-This cocktail recipe can be made in a pitcher or punch bowl to make serving them for a crowd easier.
+This cocktail recipe can be made a big batch in a pitcher or large punch bowl to make serving them for a crowd easier.

 Appetizer Ideas for Thanksgiving